Oak Park Staff

 Current post-graduate students

-- Dheeraj Rathore - Expanding the strategic potential of Ensifer-mediated transformation in plant species
+- Dheeraj Rathore - Expanding the potential of Ensifer-mediated transformation in crop species

 - Evaluating the potential of non-Agrobacterium spp. to facilitate gene transfer into main crops (RMIS 6188; funded through Science Foundation Ireland 2011 Research Frontiers Programme)